MicrosoftDocs/architecture-center/docs/industries/telecommunications/carrier-grade-content.md

 - **Replicated storage**.
 Keep the application itself stateless.
 Data is persisted either regionally or globally and redundancy is built by replicating across regions.
 - **Eventual consistency of data** is forced by the CAP theorem (Consistency, Availability, and Partition Tolerance).
 Implement application logic that uses conflict-free replicated data types (CRDTs) and application logic to handle intermediate states.
 - **Avoid correlated failure modes**.
 Take independent elements and [combine them to reach a higher reliability target](/azure/architecture/framework/carrier-grade/carrier-grade-design-area-fault-tolerance#high-availability-through-combination).
 - **Shared fate within each stamp**.
-Aggregate all the dependencies of stamp within the same stamp.
+Aggregate all the dependencies of the stamp within that stamp.
 This removes the overhead of handling partial failures.
 If an instance is down, a new stamp replaces the unhealthy instance.

 ## Architecture